RedDoorAnalytics/msm.stacked/README.md

 after years, 14% probability of being in State 2, 9% probability of being in State 3, and 25% probability of being in State 4.

-We can repeatedly call the `pmatrix.msm()` function to obtain state occupancy probabilities over time, but that’s a bit tedious.
-This is where the {msm.stacked} package comes handy.
+We can repeatedly call the `pmatrix.msm()` function to obtain probabilities over time, but that’s a bit tedious.
+This is where the {msm.stacked} package comes in handy.

-Specifically, we can use the `stacked.data.msm()` function to calculate state occupancy probabilities over time, say, at 1 to 5 years:
+Specifically, we can use the `stacked.data.msm()` function to calculate transition probabilities over time, say, at 1 to 5 years:

 ``` r
 library(msm.stacked)